akshitdesai/PhotoMath/README.md

 # PhotoMath
-Take photo of simple arithmetic operation and give answer as output
+Take photo of simple arithmetic operation and give answer as output using TessBaseAPI